-Statewide, Non-Hispanic white women in Georgia have almost the exact same incidence rate of breast cancer as non-Hispanic black women, and Hispanic women have a significantly lower breast cancer incidence rate.
-When examining rates by geography, however, non-Hispanic black women in the larger metro areas have higher incidence rates, while non-Hispanic white women in outer-lying metro and metro-adjacent areas have higher incidence rates, and incidence rates for non-Hispanic white and non-Hispanic black women are about the same in rural areas.
-The greatest disparity in incidence rates between non-Hispanic black and non-Hispanic white women seems to occur in suburban (metro-adjacent) counties.
-Hispanic women, on the other hand, have significantly lower rates of breast cancer than non-Hispanic black or non-Hispanic white in all rural and urban areas.
+Statewide, Non-Hispanic white women in Georgia have a slightly higher incidence rate of breast cancer as non-Hispanic black women, and Hispanic women have a significantly lower breast cancer incidence rate than either non-Hispanic white or non-Hispanic black women.
+When examining rates by geography, however, non-Hispanic black women in the smaller metro areas have higher incidence rates than non-Hispanic white or Hispanic women, while non-Hispanic white and non-Hispanic black women in the largest metro, smaller urban, and rural areas have very similar incidence rates.
+Hispanic women have significantly lower rates of breast cancer than non-Hispanic black or non-Hispanic white in all metro areas.

-Non-Hispanic white women in rural counties experienced significantly lower rates of breast cancer incidence than non-Hispanic white women statewide.
-Non-Hispanic black women in the metro-adjacent and rural counties experienced significantly lower rates of breast cancer incidence than non-Hispanic black women statewide.
-None of the other incidence rates for the various metropolitan classifications were significantly different from the statewide incidence rates for either race or ethnicity.
+Non-Hispanic white women in smallest metro, smaller urban, and rural counties experienced significantly lower rates of breast cancer incidence than non-Hispanic white women statewide.
+Non-Hispanic black women in smaller urban and rural counties experienced significantly lower rates of breast cancer incidence than non-Hispanic black women statewide.
+Hispanic women in the smallest metro counties had significantly lower rates of breast cancer than Hispanic women statewide.

 In the state of Georgia, black women have higher mortality rates from breast cancer than white women, regardless of geography.
-The widest disparities in mortality rates exist in the largest metro areas and rural counties.
+The widest disparities in mortality rates exist in the largest metro areas and smaller urban counties.
 In those areas, the disparity between black and white mortality rates is statistically significant.
-Black women in the smaller metro counties had a significantly lower mortality rate than black women statewide.
+Black women in the smallest metro counties had a significantly lower mortality rate than black women statewide.
 None of the other mortality rates for any of the metropolitan classifications were significantly different from the statewide mortality rates for either race.